sorakun/LMWTCCTLFU/README.md

   - ...
   - type const -> use const type (const prefixed, example const char*)
   - function pointers
+  - afunction(void) -> remove void from the function header

 Please note that unsigned char becomes u_char and unsigned int becomes u_int, you have to add
 ```c